 As we were crossing the street, every child ran up to us with their hands out – some fighting to get our attention, some dancing for our attention.
 Their clothes were tattered, feet bare and there was dirt on their faces.
 The oldest of the children silenced them, politely apologized and asked for our help.
 One boy took Trevor’s hand to his little forehead – a gesture common in the Philippines to give respect to an elder.

 Our hearts sank as we watched the look on their faces.
-They were desperate and hungry.
-If they only knew they did not have to beg us.
-If they only knew they would each receive something from us.
-If we could only take their fear away.
-These were the words we kept saying to ourselves.
+They were hungry.
+If they only knew they did not have to beg us was the words we kept saying in our minds.
 The reality was, each young boy fought for our attention, as if only one of them would walk away with help.

 We took out the money we had in our pockets, and handed an even amount out to each boy.
 We even danced with them as a local band played in their garage in the background.
 The smiles on their faces will be embedded in our memories forever.

 Before we left, we took some time to talk to each of them.
 One of them said his family’s home was burnt down in a fire.
 The other said he did not know where his parents were and he did not go to school.
 After hearing those words, we felt crushed.
-We knew there was only one thing we could do – give them each a BIG hug, a huge high five, and share a few words sprinkled with hope and love.
+Before we left, there was a few things we wanted to do – give them each a BIG hug, a huge high five, give a few words sprinkled with hope and love & spread the word abroad.

 Facts about Street Children in the Philippines